 What is an online course publisher?

 Online course publishers develop their own curriculum and sell or license their online courses for delivery by a teacher or administrator within the local high school or district.
 The publisher typically does not issue credit toward a diploma to students who complete their courses.
 Credit is issued instead by the student's home high school.

-An online educational program that is both an online school and sells their own curriculum is considered by the University to be an online school and must meet the requirements specific to online schools to establish and maintain an “a-g” course list.
+An online educational program that is both an online school and sells their own curriculum must also meet the requirements specific to online schools to establish and maintain an “a-g” course list.

 Online course publishers are responsible for obtaining “a-g” approval on behalf of the schools, districts and programs that purchase or license their courses.
 UC grants a three-year approval term to all online courses that are approved for "a-g" purposes.
 Every three years, publishers are required to complete the two-step "a-g" online course review process.

 When a new course from an online publisher is approved, it is automatically placed on the publisher’s “a-g” course list.
 Any school, district or program offering a publisher's online course can add the approved course to their “a-g” course list using the A-G Course Management Portal (A-G CMP).

 An online course publisher wishing to establish an “a-g” course list must: